D&RGW Orem Branch

 (LeMassena, p.
 161, says that D&RGW purchased 6 miles of the former Salt Lake & Utah interurban line, from Provo Junction to Orem, in 1946.)

-(D&RGW also purchased ownership of the SL&U spur that served the Del Monte cannery at Spanish Fork, from D&RGW's Tintic Branch, then east along Center Street, then south along Main Street to the cannery.)
+(D&RGW also purchased ownership of the SL&U spur that served the Del Monte cannery at Spanish Fork, from D&RGW's Tintic Branch, then east along Center Street in Spanish Fork, then south along Main Street to the cannery.)

 According to the 1969 D&RGW condensed profile, the portion of the Orem Branch from mile post 6.36 and the end of track at mile post 6.43, less than 0.1 mile, was removed in 1961.
 This is likely the portion that crossed 800 North Street in Orem, and which was removed to avoid upgrading the grade crossing when 800 North was improved.

-Research has not yet found when the former Salt Lake & Utah tracks along 500 South were removed, along with the connection of the Orem Branch with the Provo Canyon Branch near 500 South and 200 West.
-The connection was moved to the parallel D&RGW mainline north of Center Street, near the old Utah Packers cannery.
+Research has not yet found when the former Salt Lake & Utah tracks along 500 South in Provo were removed, along with the connection of the Orem Branch with the Provo Canyon Branch near 500 South and 200 West.
+The connection was moved one mile westward to the parallel D&RGW mainline north of Center Street, near the old Utah Packers cannery.
+The connection was named Provo Junction.
 The time period would most likely be at some point in the late 1950s or early 1960s, when Provo City was paving and adding curb and gutter to a large portion of its streets, including 500 South.
+One resident of the area until 1955 when he was about 10 years old, does not recall any tracks along 500 South, so they may have been removed almost immediately after D&RGW purchased the line.

 D&RGW received ICC approval to abandon the Orem Branch; 7.09 miles.
 (Railroad magazine, February 1972, page 62)